alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

     - Also involving RAMs
 - Didn’t manage to find the time to look too closely into GitHub Discussions but have started to use it anyway
     - <https://github.com/alan-turing-institute/asg-community/discussions/27>
+- MS: Lots of stuff!
+  - Really nice to see RAMs involvement in your work.
+  - Here is an example from REG handbook on discussion feature: https://github.com/alan-turing-institute/REG-handbook/discussions/8

 ### Notes to discuss during 1:1